 The Quincy Bluff and Wetlands State Natural Area Endowment Fund, held by the Natural Resources Foundation, has supported necessary management at this State Natural Area.
 The work done at the site by the Wisconsin Department of Natural Resources, helps maintain the rare, natural and beautiful character of the state natural area.

-At almost 6,500 acres, Quincy Bluff and Wetlands is one of the largest and most diverse state natural areas.
-Its location on the bed of the extinct Glacial Lake Wisconsin gives it an interesting topography–a huge wetland with low sandy ridges and seepage ponds surrounded by 100-200 foot sandstone mesas and buttes.
+At almost 6,500 acres, Quincy Bluff and Wetlands is one of the largest and most diverse State Natural Areas.
+Its location on the bed of the extinct Glacial Lake Wisconsin gives it an interesting landscape—a huge wetland with low sandy ridges and seepage ponds surrounded by 100- to 200-foot sandstone mesas and buttes.
 Its namesake, Quincy Bluff, dominates at 200 feet high and two miles long.
-Numerous rare plant and animal species thrive in the varied wetland ecosystem, including fragile prickly pear, ebony boghaunter dragonfly and tiger beetle.
+Numerous rare plant and animal species thrive in the varied wetland ecosystem, including fragile prickly pear, ebony boghaunter dragonfly, and tiger beetle.

-Two large purchases made with the funds will aid management for years to come.
+The Fund has enabled two large purchases that will aid management for years to come.
 The first purchase was of two new water control structures, which replaced older, defunct equipment.
-This purchase will help manage the water levels in the wetlands, making them suitable for migrating shorebirds in the spring and fall.
+This will help manage the water levels in the wetlands, making them suitable for migrating shorebirds in the spring and fall.

-“Most anything involving the ecological health and management of the Quincy communities had the LTEs as part of it,” says Robaidek.
+“Most anything involving the ecological health and management of the Quincy communities had the [SNA crew] as part of it,” says Robaidek.